Policies, contracts, letters, guidance and HR support tools for UK employers.

 Yes.
 The Whistleblowing policy template is designed to be flexible and suitable for organisations of all sizes, including small businesses and charities.
 It follows UK employment law best practice, so even if you don't have an in-house HR team, you can confidently apply it.

-Yes, in the Whistleblowing policy template, as with all of our templates, we highlight the areas that you need to update with your own details, and where you need to make decisions to suit your situation.
+Yes, we highlight the areas of the Whistleblowing policy template that you need to update with your own details, and where you need to make decisions to suit your situation.
 This saves you time and ensures that you meet best practice.

 Yes.
 Once purchased, you'll be able to download the Whistleblowing policy template instantly.
 Templates are provided in editable Word or Excel format so you can customise them easily, and in PDF format for easy sharing.